 Is your tooth hurting?
 Many people worry that tooth pain is going to lead to tooth loss.
 It certainly can, but if you act quickly, we can usually save your teeth.

 Pain is a signal from your body that something is wrong.
 Although modern over-the-counter pain medication can make it easier to avoid pain–including tooth pain–you shouldn’t ignore pain.
 Instead, you should know that many of the causes of tooth pain can lead to tooth loss.
+Here’s why you need to contact your Wilmington, NC dentist for help.

 Tooth Decay and Infected Tooth